hbc/NGS_Data_Analysis_Course/sessionIII/lessons/07_functional_analysis.md

 ### Co-expression clustering

-Co-expression clustering is often used to identify genes of novel pathways or networks by grouping genes together based on similar trends.
-Co-clustering tools are useful in identifying genes in a pathway, when their participation in a pathway and/or the pathway itself is unknown.
-These tools cluster genes with similar expression patterns across conditions or in a time-course experiment, creating a "refined" gene list.
+Co-expression clustering is often used to identify genes of novel pathways or networks by grouping genes together based on similar trends in expression.
+These tools are useful in identifying genes in a pathway, when their participation in a pathway and/or the pathway itself is unknown.
+These tools cluster genes with similar expression patterns to create 'modules' of co-exressed genes which often reflect functionally similar groups of genes.
+These 'modules' can then be compared    across conditions or in a time-course experiment to identify any biologically relevant dysfunction.

 You can visualize co-expression clustering using heatmaps, which should be viewed as suggestive only; serious classification of genes needs better methods.

 The way the tools perform clustering is by taking the entire expression matrix and computing pair-wise co-expression values.
 A network is then generated from which we explore the topology to make inferences on gene co-regulation.

-The [WGCNA](http://www.genetics.ucla.edu/labs/horvath/CoexpressionNetwork ) package (in R) provides a more sophisticated method for co-expression clustering.
+The [WGCNA](http://www.genetics.ucla.edu/labs/horvath/CoexpressionNetwork ) package (in R) is one example of a more sophisticated method for co-expression clustering.

 ## Resources for functional analysis